Irish Mimosas are the ultimate St. Patrick’s Day cocktail!

 Made with just 4 simple ingredients, they take the classic mimosa recipe and give it a fun St. Patty’s Day twist.
 Perfect for anyone who loves mimosas….and is ready to party!

-HOW DO YOU MAKE IRISH MIMOSAS?
+HOW TO MAKE IRISH MIMOSAS:

 - In a champagne flute, combine chilled orange juice, grapefruit juice, and Jameson.